healygi/PP4/README.md

    - AS A *User* I WANT *the ability to like posts* SO THAT *I can engage with other users*

-   - GIVEN *That a user is logged in* WHEN *The heart icon is clicked* THEN *The user will have liked the post, the heart will turn red and the number will increase by one*
+   - GIVEN *That a user is logged in and on the blog post page* WHEN *The heart icon is clicked* THEN *The user will have liked the post, the heart will turn red and the number will increase by one*

  - Testing Steps:

   1. I log into a user account.
+  2. I am on the blog post site.
-  2. I click on the heart icon.
+  3. I click on the heart icon.

  - Expected Result: